ricfio/howto/git/git.md

 git config --global user.email "ricfio.professional@gmail.com"
 ```

-If you’re on a Microsoft Windows:
+If you’re on a Microsoft Windows, you would like:

 - set core.autocrlf to true (converts LF endings into CRLF when you check out code)
 - set core.filemode to false (ignores file permissions changing)